Konn LLC logo

 Konn LLC Review

 Konn LLC is a boutique debt settlement law firm founded by Neil J. Konn, an attorney at law based in Sandy Springs, Georgia.
-The firm focuses exclusively on debt settlement for consumers facing financial hardship, positioning itself as a specialized alternative to general practice law firms.
+The firm focuses exclusively on debt settlement for consumers facing financial hardship, positioning itself as a listed alternative to general practice law firms.
 Neil Konn has successfully settled over 1,500 cases for individual debtors, demonstrating sustained experience in this narrow practice area.

 The firm offers debt settlement services for credit card debt, personal loans, and other consumer debts that have gone unpaid for six months or longer.
 They negotiate directly with creditors and their legal representatives to achieve settlements for less than the full amount owed, with the stated goal of preventing lawsuits, judgments, and collection harassment.
 The firm handles the entire engagement process remotely through phone, email, or virtual meetings and serves clients throughout Georgia from their Sandy Springs office.